Every dog has its day

-Rob Bartell spent sessions with his post-traumatic stress counselor discussing methods to channel his anger.
+Rob Bartell spent sessions with his therapist discussing methods to channel his anger.
 Now he focused on cranking the window down in his cheap rental.
-The cold morning air refreshed him.
+The cool air refreshed him.
 The folded American flag and medal they tossed him at the capital were in a backpack on the passenger seat.
 He still felt the governor’s handshake, which tried to match his.

-He did not recall what the governor said, but instead remembered that Pataki, who was considered a tall man, looked up at him.
-Bartell was six-foot-seven and stocky.
-His Army recruiter said he was the poster boy for the Lynyrd Skynyrd song that went, “lean and mean, and big and bad, Lord.”
+He could not recall what the governor said, but instead remembered that the man looked up at him.
+Bartell stood a stocky six-foot-seven.
+His Army recruiter told him that he represented the poster boy for the Lynyrd Skynyrd song that went, “lean and mean, and big and bad, Lord.”

 He drove here daydreaming when something bounced off the windshield.
 Left, he saw a man hollering, gesturing and trying to pull alongside in a silver truck.
-Bartell veered to block the man’s next approach as he’d done in convoys overseas.
-The silver truck, forced toward the ditch, pulled behind to avoid oncoming traffic.
+Bartell veered to block the man’s next approach as he’d done in convoys.
+The truck, forced toward the ditch, pulled behind to avoid the busy oncoming traffic.
 The man did not relent, and he tried to match Bartell at a faster speed.
-Bartell performed the standard “PIT” maneuver.
-He braked hard and fell behind the truck to steer into the pickup’s rear bumper.
+Bartell braked hard and fell behind to steer into the pickup’s rear bumper.
 The driver tried to correct but lost traction.
-The car nearly flipped, fishtailed, and stalled in the road.
-Bartell sped on.
+The car nearly flipped, fishtailed, and stalled.
+He sped on.

 Bartell’s mood lifted from that fog.
 He looked around the empty parking lot and expected to see a pickup roaring toward him.
-A one-lane road was the only entrance to the riverside park.
-The battle was over.
+A one-lane road offered the only entrance to the riverside park.
+The battle ended.

-“I’ve got a mule, her name is Sal,” Bartell mumbled half-hearted.
+“I’ve got a mule, her name is Sal,” Bartell mumbled half-heartedly.
 [Fif-teen miles on the Er-ie Ca-nal.]

-It was hard to find that sweet spot, he told his counselor, because his throttle often stuck at high and low, with no cruise.
+It felt difficult to find that sweet spot, he told his therapist, because his throttle sometimes stuck at high or low, with no cruise.
 The feelings were too strong, and he failed to see the things now beyond.
 They prescribed him medications, “for a while.”
-Their effect in the last two weeks was noticeable.
+Their effect in the last two weeks seemed noticeable.
 He did not feel so battered.

 [We’ve hauled some bar-ges in our day